Select from the tabs below

 This page should be cited as:

-Department of Environment and Science, Queensland (2022) Vegetated drains, WetlandInfo website, accessed 1 July 2022.
+Department of Environment, Science and Innovation, Queensland (2022) Vegetated drains, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/treatment-systems/for-agriculture/treatment-sys-nav-page/vegetated-drains/